- Fior di Latte for Pizza

-It is, however, essential to note that although fior di latte and mozzarella are used interchangeably with some, they are two different products in how they taste and their method of preparation.
+It is, however, essential to note that although fior di latte and fresh mozzarella are used interchangeably with some, they are two different products in how they taste and their preparation method.

 Fior di latte has a thin, shiny, smooth, milk-white film with Southern Italian heritage.
-When it comes to its taste, it has a slightly acidulous taste with a fibrous structure.
+When it comes to its taste, it has a slightly acidic taste with a fibrous structure.

-On cutting it, fior di latte releases a sort of milky liquid.
+Cutting it, the fior di latte releases a milky liquid.

 Although you can buy a fior di latte cheese ball in your nearby store, you can also make it yourself.